-The firm is entirely owned by its members (normally referred to as partners).
-A list of the members is available for inspection at the registered office: 41-49 Agiou Nicolaou, Nimeli Court, Block C, 2408 Engomi, Cyprus.
+The leadership team comprises of both equity and salaried partners.
+The Company is owned by its members (referred to as equity partners), whose rights and obligations are set out in the respective partnership agreement.
+A list of the members is available for inspection at the registered office address which is 41-49 Agiou Nicolaou, Nimeli Court, Block C, 2408 Engomi, Cyprus.